-Under CRD/CRR, institutions, such as the Issuer, are required to hold a minimum amount of regulatory capital equal to 8 per cent. of the risk exposure amount ("REA") (of which at least 4.5 per cent. must be Common Equity Tier 1 Capital, and at least 6 per cent. must be Tier 1 capital), which is also referred to as the minimum own funds Pillar 1 requirements (the "minimum own funds requirements").
-In addition to the minimum own funds requirements, the CRD contemplates that competent authorities may require additional "Pillar 2" capital to be maintained by an institution (the "additional own funds requirements" or the "individual solvency requirement") for example where an institution is exposed to risks which are not fully captured by the minimum own funds requirements as further set out in Article 104a(1)(a) of the CRD.
+The regulatory capital management framework applicable to the Issuer is provided by the CRR/CRD.
+Under this framework, the Issuer is required to hold a minimum amount of regulatory capital equal to 8 per cent of the risk exposure amount ("REA") (of which at least 4.5 per cent must be Common Equity Tier 1 Capital, and at least 6 per cent must be Tier 1 capital) of the Issuer, which is also referred to as the minimum own funds Pillar 1 requirements (the "minimum own funds requirements").
+In addition to Pillar 1 competent authorities may require additional "Pillar 2" capital to be maintained by an institution (the "additional own funds requirements") or the "individual solvency requirement").

 The REA of the Issuer and the Group and the capital requirements (the minimum own funds requirements and the additional own funds requirements the combined buffer requirement (see "Combined capital buffer requirement" below) applicable to the Issuer and/or the Group are, by their nature, calculated by reference to a number of factors any one of which or combination of which may not be easily observable or capable of calculation by investors.
-Any of the minimum own funds Pillar 1 requirements, additional own funds requirements or buffer capital requirements applicable to the Issuer and/or the Group may be amended in the future to include new and more onerous capital requirements, which may exacerbate the risk that discretionary payments, including payments of interest on the Notes, are cancelled.
+Any of the minimum own funds Pillar 1 requirements, additional own funds requirements or buffer capital requirements applicable to the Issuer and/or the Group may be amended in the future to include new and more onerous capital requirements, which may exacerbate the risk that discretionary payments, including payments of interest on the Notes, are cancelled, which is likely to have an adverse effect on the price of the Notes and the likelihood of investors getting a return on their investment.